 Figure 5.3: Comparison between coil azimuthal stress after cool-down computed by the 2D and 3D models (360 degrees).

 In addition to the azimuthal stress in the straight section, the 3D model (360 degrees) allows to investigate the behavior of the four quadrants in the end region considering the MQXFA07 scenario.
-If we focus on the axial pre-load system, we notice that the computed stress in the 4 rods is identical (see Fig. 5.4, left): this indicates that the four rods have the same displacement.
-However, the axial force delivered by the end plate to the coil in quadrant 3 is smaller compared to the other quadrants.
+If we focus on the axial pre-load system, we notice that the computed stress is identical in the 4 rods (see Fig. 5.4, left): this indicates that the four rods have the same displacement.
+However, the axial force delivered by the end plate to the coil in quadrant 3 is smaller compared to the other quadrants (Fig. 5.4, right).
 This phenomenon can be explained as follows: the lower azimuthal pre-load in quadrant 3 results in a lower friction between the coil and the structure.
 Therefore, when compressed by the end plate, the quadrant 3 coil contracts axially more than the other coils, which are better axially constrained by the higher frictional contact with the support structure.